la2050/archive/_projects/2016/playascape-transforming-la-into-an-artistic-playground-that-inspires-innovation-with-public-art.md

   - Technical infrastructure (computers etc.)
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  Playascape is dedicated to transforming urban communities into an artistic playground through immersive and interactive art.
+The art they curate shares a symbiotic relationship with math and science, creatively pushing boundaries and inspiring innovation.
+Playascape produces cultural experiences that infuse community engagement, technology and media to interact with the whole family.
 project_impact: >-
   ["Arts establishments","Employment in the creative industries","Measures of cultural and global economic influence (“soft power”)","Minority- and